dart-archive/intl/lib/src/data/dates/README.txt

   symbols - Holds the symbols used for formatting in a particular locale.
 This includes things like the names of weekdays and months.
-The data is the same as that in date_symbol_data_locale.dart and is generated from it using the tools/generate_locale_data_files.dart program.
+The data is the same as that in date_symbol_data_local.dart and is generated from it using the tools/generate_locale_data_files.dart program.

 There is also a localeList.dart file that lists all of the